Welcome to today's edition of the Rush 24-7 podcast.

 We didn't get any of the oil.

-We purposely, stupidly didn't take any of the oil just to show people.
+We purposely, stupidly, didn't take any of the oil just to show people.

 There were no diplomatic sanctions to ISIS.

-No, there were no diplomatic sanctions.
+No, there were no diplomatic sanctions tonight.

 There's not even a coalition.

-So they don't get any money.
+Because they don't get any money.

 We're not going to take out the oil.